Guarino Guarini: Early career, before 1666

-Guarini was reassigned to Paris in October 1662, where he took up the building of the Church of Sainte-Anne-la-Royale, originally commissioned to Antonio Maurizio Valperga (1605–1688).
-He thought poorly of Valperga's design–that it would be dark, narrow and lacking in unity–and presented a new design for Sainte-Anne-la-Royale in the shape of a Greek cross.
-He widened the four arms of the cross, creating an elegant symmetry of space in harmony with the large central dome.
 During the construction of Sainte-Anne-la-Royale, Guarini was appointed as a lecturer of theology at the Theatine School in Paris.
-His travel in France gave him the opportunity for contact with not only many Gothic cathedrals but also with the work of Desargue on projective geometry.
+His travel in France gave him the opportunity to contact not only many Gothic cathedrals but also with the work of Desargue on projective geometry.
 "It was this new geometry that supplied the scientific basis for Guarini's daring structures, particularly of domes."

 The construction of Sainte Anne began on the twenty-eighth of November, 1662 in a prominent site facing the Louvre on the quai of the Seine.
 Four years into the construction, both transepts of the church were nearing completion.
-Financial strains, as well as monetary and material resources became increasingly irregular, putting the project in jeopardy.
+Financial strains, as well as monetary and material resources, became increasingly irregular, putting the project in jeopardy.
 In a fit of resignation, Guarini sharply accused the superior of the Theatine Order of mishandling resources and abandoned the project, leaving swiftly for Turin in the autumn of 1666.

-In May 1668, Charles Emmanuel II, Duke of Savoy named him Royal Engineer and Mathematician.
-He designed a large number of public and private buildings in Turin, including the palaces of Charles Emmanuel II (as well as his sister Louise Christine of Savoy), the Royal Church of San Lorenzo (1666–1680), most of the Chapel of the Holy Shroud (housing the Shroud of Turin; begun in 1668 by Amedeo di Castellamonte), the Palazzo Carignano (1679–85), the Castle of Racconigi and many other public and ecclesiastical buildings at Modena, Messina, Verona, Vienna, Prague, Lisbon, and Paris.
-The Palazzo Carignano is regarded as one of the finest urban palaces of the second half of the 17th century in Italy.
-Guarini appears to have been influenced by Borromini.